1. About fexofenadine

 But fexofenadine seems to be less likely to make you feel sleepy than other non-drowsy antihistamines.

-Can I take more than 1 antihistamine together?
+Can I take 2 different antihistamines together?

-Sometimes doctors recommend that people with a severe itchy skin rash take 2 different antihistamines together for a few days.
+Sometimes doctors recommend that people with a severe, itchy skin rash take 2 different antihistamines together for a few days.

-As well as taking a non-drowsy antihistamine during the day (such as fexofenadine, cetirizine or loratadine), your doctor may suggest that you take a sedating antihistamine at night time if the itch is making it difficult to sleep.
+As well as taking a non-drowsy antihistamine during the day (such as fexofenadine, cetirizine or loratadine), your doctor may suggest that you take a sedating antihistamine at night time if the itching is making it difficult to sleep.

 Do not take 2 antihistamines together unless your doctor advises you to.